bitnami/charts/bitnami/valkey/README.md

 ### Backup and restore

-To backup and restore Valkey deployments on Kubernetes, you will need to create a snapshot of the data in the source cluster, and later restore it in a new cluster with the new parameters.
+To back up and restore Valkey deployments on Kubernetes, you will need to create a snapshot of the data in the source cluster, and later restore it in a new cluster with the new parameters.
 Follow the instructions below:

-#### Step 1: Backup the deployment
+#### Step 1: Back up the deployment

 - Connect to one of the nodes and start the Valkey CLI tool.
 Then, run the commands below: